JetBrains/rd/README.md

 # Second step(Generation models)

 Further generate models in each language you have chosen.
-For this purpose project _:rd-kt:rd-gen_ must be built.
+For this purpose project _:rd-gen_ must be built.

 ## Instruction